AnonymousRand/sse_implementations/README.md

 # Notes

-- Ids and keywords must be positive integers.
-In addition, ids must be consecutive.
+- Ids and keywords must be integral values, and keywords must be positive.
 Otherwise, Bad Things may happen.
 - Keyword search is supported (i.e. one document can have multiple keywords).
 To insert such documents into the dataset, put in one tuple per keyword, all with the same id.